Prabakin stari stan

 Fotografija prednje strane 1942-44 Ulica Hebert od 2009 (Ustupio Geo St. Louis)

 Gornja slika je od 1942-44 Hebert Street today.
-The two-family flat was built in 1882 making it 131 godina.
+Builders completed the flat in 1882 making the dwelling 131 godina.
 O tadašnjim standardima gradnje svjedoči činjenica da joj je krovište gotovo potpuno nestalo, the entire rear of the building has collapsed into the backyard, na nekim zidovima nedostaju cigle i čini se da su se gornji katovi srušili zbog kiše koja je ulazila kroz krov.
 Još, the building still stands.

-A “For Sale Sign” is visible on the 1944 ulazna ploča, ali vjerojatno je prilično stara.
+A “For Sale Sign” is visible on the 1944 entry board but it is old.
 The Land Revitalization Authority, St. Louis City delinquent property owner, took over the property in 1996.
 According to city records, it has been vacant since at least 1995.
-It was recently condemned in January 2013, which probably means a date with the wrecking ball is on tap within the next few months.
+The city condemned the building in January 2013, which means a date with the wrecking ball is on tap within the next few months.
 The city will demolish 1942-44 Hebert Street with nary a whimper.
-Neighbors will probably celebrate that they don’t have to live with the eye sore any more.
+Neighbors will celebrate that they do not have to live with the eye sore anymore.
 Old North St. Louis has been experiencing a revitalization.
-Residents are saving many of the buildings.
-If the 1942-44 Hebert Street could have remained intact a little longer, it could have been saved too.
+Residents are saving the buildings.
+If the 1942-44 Hebert Street could have still been intact a little longer, rehabbers could have saved the building.

 1942-44-hebert-st-back-2009